 Headed north out of Bodega Bay, the road twists past Coleman Valley Road connecting back up to Joy Rd.
 This backroad connects to Occidental or Bodega and is a single lane paved road through the coast range forests.
 Coleman Valley Rd is the first in a long series of detours and connections back up and over the Coast Range.
 Ever been zipping down the highway, see a road zip by and say I wonder where that goes.
 Well, in this text, we're going to try to cover all of them so you can plan out your journey appropriately.
 This stretch of road up to Fort Bragg has a long list of these backroads.
 Some are worth exploring, some are paved, others are not.
 Most are single lane backroads, but they often pop out on the other side of the range and provide a fun and enjoyable alternative

 A few years ago, I designed a tour along the Sonoma and Mendocino coastline called the Goat Trail Tour.
 This was a motorcycle tour designed to ride as many of these remote backroads as we could fit in the day.
 The unexpected issue we ran into is local riders had no idea what a Goat Trail was or what the term 'Goat Trail' even meant (a road fit only for goats), then showed up on a Goldwing or HD Fat Boy.
 The creator of Butler Maps called them Paved Mountain Trails.
 Take your pick of the proper terms, my tour alumni have grown to call them 'Tim roads'.
 They're not for everybody.
 If you like your roads always perfectly smooth and maintained, stick to Hwy 1.
-But if you love riding backroads, the Coast Range is full of them.
+But if that's you with the 21-iinch front wheel and you love riding backroads, the Coast Range is full of them.

 Hwy 1 intersects Hwy 116 at the mouth of the Russian River.
 The Russian River floods every few years, the last major flood was in 2019 during winter rains that left several feet of water inundating nearby towns of Monte Rio and Guerneville.